-Motorcycle taxis are a cheap and speedy way to get around the island; fares are cheap but passengers are advised to always wear a helmet.
+Motorcycle taxis are a cheap and speedy way to get around the island, but passengers are advised to always wear a helmet.
 A fun way to explore the island is by bicycle.
 Bicycles can be hired throughout the island at a very low rate.

-Travellers can also hire cars, motorcycles, or 4x4 vehicles and these offer greater independence when it comes to travelling around Zanzibar; 4x4 vehicles are often the best choice for those wanting to travel off the beaten track.
+Travellers can also hire cars, motorcycles, or 4x4 vehicles (ideal for off road adventurs) and these offer greater independence when it comes to travelling around Zanzibar.
 Drivers will find that most roads in Zanzibar are fairly well maintained and driving is relatively safe on the island.

 Most travellers visit primarily for a beach vacation and Zanzibar's beaches alone more than justify the trip.
 The northern beaches of Zanzibar are particularly celebrated for their beauty, and excursions to Pemba Island and Mafia Island are a treat for beachgoers.